konstpan/thorntail-container-console/README.md

 `docker run --rm -p 8080:8080 -p 9990:9990 example-docker-jaxrs-dockerfile`

-Access `http://localhost:8080/ping` and you should get a "pong".
+Access application on `http://localhost:8080/ping` and you should get a "pong".

 The console is accessible on `http://localhost:8080/console`, username "admin" and password "123456".